-Subsequent events have been evaluated through August 27, 2019 which is the date the combined financial statements were available to be issued, noting no subsequent events requiring recording or disclosure in the combined financial statements or related notes to combined financial statements.
+Other than disclosed in the previous paragraph, subsequent events have been evaluated through August 14, 2020, which is the date the combined financial statements were available to be issued.
+No other subsequent events were identified requiring recording or disclosure in the combined financial statements or related notes to the combined financial statements.